Ayo Edebiri: 2014–2021: Early work

 In 2014, Edebiri acted in an episode of the series Defectives.
-She started her career as a stand-up comedian and performed a stand-up set on Comedy Central's Up Next.
-Her scripted digital series Ayo and Rachel Are Single began airing on Comedy Central in May 2020, which she co-wrote and co-starred in with her friend and fellow comedian Rachel Sennott.
+She started her career as a stand-up comedian and also performed a stand-up set on Comedy Central's Up Next.
+Her scripted digital series, Ayo and Rachel Are Single, began airing on Comedy Central in May 2020, which she co-wrote and co-starred in with her friend and fellow comedian Rachel Sennott.
 Edebiri made her film debut in the 2020 comedy-drama Shithouse in an uncredited role.
-She co-hosted a podcast called Iconography with Olivia Craighead in which guests were interviewed about their shared personal icons.
-The podcast was produced by Forever Dog and the second season was released in 2020.
+She co-hosted a podcast called Iconography with Olivia Craighead, in which guests were interviewed about their shared personal icons.
+The podcast was produced by Forever Dog, and the second season was released in 2020.

-A television writer, Edebiri wrote for the sole seasons of The Rundown with Robin Thede and NBC's Sunnyside.
+As a television writer, Edebiri wrote for the sole seasons of The Rundown with Robin Thede (2017–2018) and NBC's Sunnyside (2019).
 She joined the writing staff of Big Mouth for the show's fourth season.
 After Jenny Slate stepped down from voicing the character Missy so the role could be played by a Black actress, Edebiri auditioned and was selected as the replacement in August 2020.
 Her voice acting as the character began at the end of the show's fourth season.
-She was a writer and actress in Dickinson's second season on Apple TV+, where she first worked with Christopher Storer, who later created The Bear.
-She acted in a supporting role in the 2022 film adaptation of the Jennifer E. Smith young adult novel Hello.
+In 2021, she was a writer and actress for Dickinson's second season on Apple TV+, where she first worked with Christopher Storer, who later created The Bear.
+She acted in a supporting role in the 2022 film adaptation of the Jennifer E. Smith young adult novel, Hello.